dotmake-build/command-line/docs/README.md

   -v, --version              Show version information -?, -h, --help             Show help and usage information
 ```
+First line comes from `AssemblyProductAttribute` or `AssemblyName`.
+Version comes from `AssemblyInformationalVersionAttribute` or `AssemblyFileVersionAttribute` or `AssemblyVersionAttribute`.
+Second line comes from `AssemblyCopyrightAttribute`.
+Third line comes from `CliCommand.Description` or `AssemblyDescriptionAttribute`.

 Note, how command/option/argument names, descriptions and default values are automatically populated.

 By default,  command/option/argument names are generated as follows;